wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     You may use the binary scanner with the **--ta** option if you want to assess the modernization effort to newer versions Java, Jave EE, or Jakarta EE.
 Running the binary scanner with the **-ta** option produces an archive file that can be loaded into Transformation Advisor for analysis.

     d.
-Click on the **Information** label, to review the details of this item.
+Click the **Information** label, to review the details of this item.

     ![A screenshot of a computer Description automatically generated](./images/media/image112.png)